whole-tale/wt-design-docs/users_guide/quickstart.rst

      Running the notebook

-Here's what happended behind the scenes:
+Here's what happened behind the scenes:

 - When you created your Tale, a Docker container was started using the Jupyter environment.